Quick Answer

 For a refresher, see Accrued Expenses vs. Accounts Payable: How Platform Finance Teams Classify Contractor Liabilities.

-If you want a deeper dive, read Accounts Payable Aging Report for Platforms: How to Track Overdue Contractor Payments.
+For a closer look at overdue balances and aging buckets, see Accounts Payable Aging Report for Platforms: How to Track Overdue Contractor Payments.

 Once your starter metrics are stable, expand by lifecycle stage.
 Each metric should answer one business question, have one primary owner, and point to a corrective action you can start this week.